kuzmicni/java-hw/README.md

 Consider

-i) Mark directory as source (right click on Java, and navigate to Mark as source dir) ii) Might need to Build prior to compiling using Maven
+i) Mark directory as source (right click on Java, and navigate to Mark as source dir)

+ii) Might need to click Build prior to compiling using Maven

+Steps
 1) Compile jar using Maven
 ```
 mvn package